 Palm-sunnandæg, m.n: Palm Sunday (a moveable feast day commemorating Jesus’s triumphal entry into Jerusalem, one week before Easter).
 [PALM-SUN-non-DÆY]

 frēols, m.n: freedom, immunity, privilege; a time of freedom, a holy day, feast, festival, the celebration of a festival.
 (FRAY-ols)

 be-gang, m.n: a course, way, passage, circuit, district; an undertaking, a business, exercise, service, religious worship. (beh-GAHNG)

 gāst-genīþla, m.n: a persecutor or foe of souls, the devil.
 (GAHST-yeh-NEETH-la)

-This week’s Wordhord Wednesday post is about the etymology of Ember-days.
+This week’s Wordhord Wednesday post is on Old English professions and surnames.
 Read it on Patreon.

-This week’s Wordhord Wednesday is ‘Shame on you, sceand!’.
+This week’s Wordhord Wednesday post is on burning tears.
 Read it on Patreon.

 hell-grund, m.n: the depth of hell.
 (HELL-grund)

 cyning, m.n: a king, monarch, male sovereign; God, Christ.
 (KUH-ning)

 hūsel-gang, m.n: partaking of the sacrament; receiving of the Eucharist, Communion.
 (HOO-zel-GONG)